29 Sep Why Japanese Love the Simplistic Life in Finland

 What is in the Future for Daiki?

 He wants to stay in Finland and start his own business from Finland and have the base there.
-Daiki sees himself based there for the long term and Finland is such a lovely place to live in.
+Daiki sees himself based in Finland for the long term and Finland is such a lovely place to live in.
+He has changed the Japanese life to more simplistic life in Finland.
 Helping the Finnish government to attract more Japanese people to Finland would be another thing he is interested to do.

 Connect With Daiki